Zitkala-Ša: Early life and education

-For her first eight years, Zitkala-Ša lived with her mother on the reservation.
+For her first eight years, Zitkala-Ša lived with her mother on the reservation and learned the Dakota language.
 She later described those days as ones of freedom and happiness, safe in the care of her mother's people and tribe.
 In 1884, when Zitkala-Ša was eight, missionaries came to the reservation.
 They recruited several Yankton children, including Zitkala-Ša, taking them to be educated at the White's Indiana Manual Labor Institute, a Quaker missionary boarding school in Wabash, Indiana.
 This training school was founded by Josiah White for the education of "poor children, white, colored, and Indian" to help them advance in society.

 Zitkala-Ša attended the school for three years until 1887.
 She later wrote about this period in her work, The School Days of an Indian Girl.
 She described the deep misery of having her heritage stripped away when she was forced to pray as a Quaker and to cut her traditionally long hair.
 By contrast, she took joy in learning to read, write, and play the violin.

 In 1887, Zitkala-Ša returned to the Yankton Reservation to live with her mother.
 She spent three years there.
 She was dismayed to realize that, while she still longed for the native Yankton traditions, she no longer fully belonged to them.
 Besides, she thought that many on the reservation were conforming to the dominant white culture.

 In 1891, wanting more education, Zitkala-Ša decided at age fifteen to return to the White's Indiana Manual Labor Institute.
 She planned to gain more through her education than becoming a housekeeper, a role the school anticipated most female students would pursue.
 She studied piano and violin and started to teach music at White's after the music teacher resigned.
 In June 1895, when Zitkala-Ša was awarded her diploma, she gave a speech on the inequality of women's rights, which was praised highly by the local newspaper.

 Though her mother wanted her to return home after graduation, Zitkala-Ša chose to attend Earlham College in Richmond, Indiana, where she had been offered a scholarship.
-While initially feeling isolated and uncertain among her predominantly white peers, she proved her oratorical talents with a speech titled "Side by Side”.
+While initially feeling isolated and uncertain among her predominantly white peers, she proved her oratorical talents with a speech titled "Side by Side.”
 During this time, she began gathering traditional stories from a spectrum of Native tribes, translating them into Latin and English for children to read.
 In 1897, six weeks before graduation, she was forced to leave Earlham College due to ill health and financial difficulties.